Joy-Anna Duggar Engaged: Who Chaperoned Austin Forsyth’s Proposal?

 Joy-Anna, 19, and Austin Forsyth, 23, have shared a few details about Austin’s proposal.
 As People reports, it took place in a wooded area in Arkansas, and Joy-Anna and Austin rode horses to the secluded spot where Austin got down on one knee.
 The two want to stay “pure” until their wedding day, so they didn’t head out into the woods alone.
 Anytime Joy-Anna and Austin go anywhere together, they must be accompanied by chaperones who make sure that the lovebirds limit their physical contact.

 “Well, we were going to go horse riding, and I decided to bring Johannah and Jennifer along because I knew that they would enjoy that,” Joy-Anna said of Austin’s proposal.
-“They got to be the chaperones for this date.”

 Congratulations to @tlc_countingon‘s #JoyAnnaDuggar & boyfriend Austin Forsyth, who just announced their engagement https://t.co/h8uLJemAaC pic.twitter.com/VUWL3SPfic